JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

 1. **[End to End - MLOps Architecture Patterns](https://youtu.be/UnAN35gu3Rw)**

+- The typical data scientist setup **(which is bad)** is the following:

+  - Data Sources (S3, EFS, RDS, DynamoDB, Redshift, EMR etc).

+  - Sagemaker notebooks (getting data from the sources).

+  -

 2. **[Automate MLOps with SageMaker Projects](https://youtu.be/3_cHnk9VSfQ)**

 3. **[How to productionize ML workloads at scale](https://youtu.be/fJer8dO3iFU)**